gholmes829/Flow/README.md

 # Flow
 React web app that allows users to visualize, analyze, and modify their Spotify playlists.
 Uses machine learning algorithms for analysis and leverages a 3D force graph to show results.
-I can publicly deploy it to <http://catchthatflow.com> anytime!
+I can publicly deploy it to <http://catchthatflow.com> anytime, please let me know if you would like to see it!